pjperez/docker-wormhole/README.md

 - [docker-iperfserver](https://github.com/pjperez/docker-iperfserver): iPerf 2 server running on default settings.
 Reachable through the overlay network.
 - [docker-iperfclient](https://github.com/pjperez/docker-iperfclient): iPerf 2 client running 32 parallel threads.
 Reaches the iPerf server through the overlay network.
 <<<<<<< HEAD
-- **NEW** [docker-whminecraft](https://github.com/pjperez/docker-whminecraft): The easiest Minecraft server to laucnh and join, ever!!
+- **NEW** [docker-whminecraft](https://github.com/pjperez/docker-whminecraft): The easiest Minecraft server to launch and join, ever!!
 It works out of the box on any network.
 Powered by Wormhole's overlay network.

 If you build one, send us a link to info@wormhole.network